Updated Oct. 16, 2015.

 Combined catalogs bring together records from many libraries.
 Some of these permit faculty, students, and staff of the participating institutions to directly request and borrow books from other participating libraries.
 For instance, a UW School of Law student who is looking for a book that is not owned by the Gallagher Law Library could search the new combined catalog and request a book that is owned by the University of Oregon Law Library.
 The requested book is delivered to the Gallagher Law Library where the student would pick it up.

-This new combined catalog launched in late June 2013 and over the next 18 months more than 30 college and university libraries in Washington, Idaho, and Oregon will add their records.
+The new combined catalog launched in late June 2013 and it now includes records for all UW Libraries (including the libraries in Bothell and Tacoma) and more than 30 college and university libraries in Washington, Idaho, and Oregon.

 Most other publicly accessible libraries make their catalogs freely available on the Internet, including: